 Crixa’s use of pure ingredients and slower hand-made processes isn’t new or trendy – it’s the way our better tasting baked goods have traditionally been produced.
 Crixa uses organic ingredients whenever they meet our quality standards and are not price-prohibitive.

 We require prepayment on all Advance Orders.
-Prepayments are non-refundable for orders canceled within the 3 or 5 day production window.
+Prepayments are non-refundable for orders canceled within their production window (3 business days before pickup date).